Makevisitors: What it does and how it works

 people can add new operations, without modifying the generated Java code.

-To do its work, makevisitors
+To do its work, makevisitors performs the following steps:

 -